Financing for development: How can the EU make the best of FfD4?

 Dossier – Last updated on 11 June 2025

-Fresh from a disappointing COP29 and with the abject failure of previous commitments looming over them, state representatives are to meet in Seville for the fourth Financing for Development conference (FfD4).
+Haunted by the abject failure of previous commitments, state representatives are to meet in Seville for the fourth Financing for Development conference (FfD4).
 It will take a great strategic effort not only to save the conference from the fate of its predecessors, but to correct the direction of development aid itself, which appears otherwise doomed to accelerating decline.

 For Europe in particular, staying the course will not be enough.
 Bold action and clear priorities are needed to fulfil its development and strategic objectives.